spikeheap/spikeheap.github.io/README.md

 # How is this site built?

-I've built this site using [Awestruct](http://awestruct.org) with [Bootstrap](http://getbootstrap.com/).
-I'm slowly getting to grips with [AsciiDoctor](http://asciidoctor.org/) and prefer it as a method of writing blog posts and technical articles.
+I've built this site using Jekyll, with the compilation, watching, livereloading and deployment handled by Grunt.
+The styles are built on [Bootstrap](http://getbootstrap.com/).

-I host the site on GitHub pages, so deploying a new post or version of the site is as easy as merging to `master`.
+I host the site on GitHub pages, but build the site on Travis.